193rd Special Operations Squadron: History

-Special operations

-Threatened by the closure of Olmsted Air Force Base and by the downsizing of all conventionally powered transport aircraft, the National Guard Bureau volunteered the unit for a psychological warfare capability named "Coronet Solo."
+The Pennsylvania Air National Guard's 140th Air Transport Squadron was operating Lockheed C-121 Constellations at Olmstead Air Force Base, Pennsylvania.
+However, threatened by the closure of Olmsted and by the downsizing of all conventionally powered transport aircraft, the National Guard Bureau volunteered the unit for a psychological warfare capability named "Coronet Solo."
 Following the Arab-Israeli War of June 1967, psychological warfare once again became a U.S. military priority.
-The unit was again re-designated as the 193rd Tactical Electronic Warfare Group and transferred to Tactical Air Command (TAC).
+Tactical Air Command agreed and the 140th was inactivated and replaced by the 193rd Tactical Electronic Warfare Squadron.
 Four of its C-121s were converted to EC-121S Coronet Solos for its electronic warfare mission.

 The mission later transitioned to the EC-130E (1980) and eventually to the EC-130J (2004).
-Soon after the 193rd SOG received EC-130s, the Air National Guard unit participated in the rescue of American citizens in Operation Urgent Fury in 1983.
+Soon after the 193rd received EC-130s, the Air National Guard unit participated in the rescue of American citizens in Operation Urgent Fury in 1983.
 Then known as Volant Solo, the aircraft acted as an airborne radio station, keeping the citizens of Grenada informed about the U.S. military action.
 Several years later in 1989, Volant Solo was instrumental in the success of coordinated psychological operations in Operation Just Cause.
 During this mission it broadcast throughout the initial phases of the operation, helping to end the Noriega regime.

-In the mid-1980s, along with all other USAF special operations units, it was assigned to the 23rd Air Force of the Military Airlift Command (MAC).
+In the mid-1980s, along with all other USAF special operations units, its mobilization gaining command became Twenty-Third Air Force of the Military Airlift Command.
 In 1990, the 193rd joined the newly formed Air Force Special Operations Command, and the wing's aircraft were redesignated Commando Solo, with no change in mission.